-Refer to Section 4.4 of the Inventory and Trends Report for information on the schools that serve the Town of Lind.
+Refer to Section 4.4 of the Inventory and Trends Report for information on the schools that serve the Town of Farmington.
 No short term or long term recommendations have been identified.
-Existing services and facilities are generally considered to be adequate to meet the needs of the town over the planning period.
-The town plans to continue to cooperate with the Waupaca and Weyauwega-Fremont school districts.
+Existing schools are anticipated to be adequate to meet the needs of the town over the planning period.